Bulova: Computron

 During the quartz crisis, Bulova followed the lead of other watchmakers creating electronic quartz watches by introducing the Computron watch in 1976.
 The Computron was Bulova's first watch with a LED display and first digital watch.
 It featured a distinctive trapezoidal steel case profile, with the display located on the side of the case rather than the main face.
 It was marketed as a beneficial design for drivers so that they could view the watch without needing to roll their wrists or release the steering wheel, but this was mitigated by the need to press a button on the side of the case to wake the display.
 In later versions, repeatedly pressing the button cycled the display to the seconds, date, day, and a second timezone.
 The success of the Computron was a significant factor in keeping Bulova financially viable through the next several years.

 21st century

-On January 10, 2008, Citizen bought the Bulova Watch Company for $250 million.
+On January 10, 2008, Citizen bought the Bulova Watch Company from Loews Corporation for $250 million.

-Currently Bulova designs, manufactures, and markets several different brands, including: the signature "Bulova", the stylish "Caravelle" (formerly "Caravelle New York"), the dressy/formal Swiss-made "Wittnauer Swiss", and the "Marine Star".
+Bulova designs, manufactures, and markets several different brands, including: the signature "Bulova", the stylish "Caravelle" (formerly "Caravelle New York"), the dressy/formal Swiss-made "Wittnauer Swiss", and the "Marine Star".
 In 2014 Bulova ceased the sale of watches under the "Accutron" and "Accutron by Bulova" brand, eliminating some Accutron models and subsuming others under the "Bulova" brand.